 Addiction symptoms

-For people who are looking for love and loving relationships, that feeling that rush may be an enjoyable and life-changing event.
-For a person with sex and love addiction, that rush may be their next high, their next hit, their next drink.
+For people looking for love and loving relationships, that rush feeling may be an enjoyable and life-changing event.
+For a person with sex and love addiction, that rush may be their next high, hit, or drink.
 Brain activity in sex addiction is similar to that of drug addiction.
-They are continually looking for their fix, and if they are not in a relationship, they are desperately seeking one.
+They are continually looking for their fix; if they are not in a relationship, they desperately seek one.
 Some common indicators that you or someone you know may have a love addiction include:

 - Conflating sex and love, or sexual relationships and loving relationships